 Step 1: Apply to Bemidji State University

-• During FasTrack Student Orientation, students participate in an orientation to the program and work with an advisor to review their previous transcripts to determine which content courses in their desired license area are eligible to transfer and create an academic plan.
+• During MAT FasTrack Student Orientation, students participate in an orientation to the program and work with an advisor to review their previous transcripts to determine which content courses in their desired license area are eligible to transfer and create an academic plan.

 Step 3: Submit Your Essay